 Getting Halal Certificate

-Indonesia is a country with the biggest Moslem population in the world, stating that approximately 14 percent of the world’s Moslem people live in this nation.
-That’s whyhalal industry offers a very huge potential marketin Indonesia for business people.
-Foreign chains restaurants, Slaughterhouses, as well as catering businesses must also have this certification when they are targeting Moslem people.
+Indonesia has the biggest Moslem population in the world, stating that approximately 14 percent of the world’s Moslem people live there.
+That’s why the halal industry offers a very huge potential market in Indonesia for business people.
+Foreign chains, restaurants, Slaughterhouses, as well as catering businesses must also have this certification when they are targeting Muslim people.
 Some drugs and cosmetic industries should also obtain this certification to indicate that their products are Halal.
-In this article you will get what’s the truly meaning of Halal certificate, Halal standard and the information procedure to get Halal certificate in Indonesia.
+In this article, you will get what’s the true meaning of the Halal certificate, the Halal standard, and the information procedure to get a Halal certificate in Indonesia.

 Understanding Halal in Indonesia

 All halal products can then put a Halal logo on the package.
-Indonesian consumers are aware with the existence of this Halal logo.
-It shows them which products can safely consume by Moslems and which cannot.
-The food or cosmetic products sold without the logo can be considered as not Halal or Haram, which means that Moslems (which is 88 percent of the total population in Indonesia) will likely to avoid them.
+Indonesian consumers are aware of the existence of this Halal logo.
+It shows them which products can safely be consumed by Moslems and which cannot.
+The food or cosmetic products sold without the logo can be considered as not Halal or Haram, which means that Muslims (which is 88 percent of the total population in Indonesia) will likely avoid them.

 Before we get deeper into halal certification in Indonesia—do you know the costliest mistakes cosmetic producers make when registering their products in the country?
 We have summarised them for you and explained why a distribution license service provider is the cheapest choice.